 If you have been told you have COPD then you should ideally be seen at least once a year at the surgery for an annual review of your symptoms and inhalers.
 You will also be invited to have a flu jab very year.

-If you are due a COPD review then please book a double appointment with Judith Mandale or Lynn Lancaster, our respiratory nurses.
-They will ask you about how you use your inhalers, and will do a test called spirometry to see how well your lungs are working.
+If you are due a COPD review then please book a double appointment with Louise Twentyman, our respiratory nurse.
+She will ask you about how you use your inhalers, and will do a test called spirometry to see how well your lungs are working.

 If any changes are needed to be made it will be explained to you, and a management plan for your COPD will be written down for you to take away.